datadave/GADS9-NYC-Spring2014-Lectures/README.md

 Database Technologies

 *   Introduce concepts and use of relational databases, alternative database technologies such as NoSQL, and popular examples of each.

-Network Analysis

-*   Describe the use of graphs and graph theory to analyze problems in network analysis.
-*   Explore network visualization.

 ####Map-Reduce